chipsalliance/fpga-tool-perf/README.md

 ## Setup environment

-fpga-tool-perf uses the Anaconda/Miniconda (conda) package manager to install and get all the required tools.
+fpga-tool-perf uses the Miniconda (conda) package manager to install and get all the required tools.
 Currently, the following tools that are available in conda are:

 - vtr